 - I. The District shall maintain confidentiality during internal investigations prior to determining that cause for further action exists or that allegations are unfounded.
 Subsequent action may include but is not limited to referral to the - A. Education Practices Commission; - B. Appropriate law enforcement agency; - C. Appropriate governmental agency; and/or - D. School Board for consideration of suspension or dismissal. - II.
-Internal investigations may be conducted for but are not limited to alleged - A. Employee misconduct; - B. Violation of School Board Rules; - C. Misuse of electronic resources; - D. Workplace violence; - E. Violation of the Principles of Professional Conduct for the Education Profession in Florida: - F. Violation of the Code of Ethics of the Education Profession in Florida; - G. Violation of the Florida Ethics in Education Act - Violation of state or federal laws. - III.
+Internal investigations may be conducted for but are not limited to alleged - A. Employee misconduct; - B. Violation of School Board Rules; - C. Misuse of electronic resources; - D. Workplace violence; - E. Violation of the Principles of Professional Conduct for the Education Profession in Florida; - F. Violation of the Code of Ethics of the Education Profession in Florida; - G. Violation of the Florida Ethics in Education Act - Violation of state or federal laws. - III.
 Maintenance of confidentiality shall be consistent with public records laws. - IV.
-This policy shall not allow the Board, the Superintendent or any other District employee to enter into any confidentiality agreement regarding terminated instructional personnel or school administrators or personnel or administrators who resign in lieu of termination based on misconduct that affects the health, safety or welfare of a student or to provide employment references or to discuss a person's performance with prospective employers in an educational setting without disclosing the personnel's or administrator's misconduct.
+No employee shall knowingly interfere with an ongoing internal investigation by engaging in obstructive behaviors such as but not limited to attempting to influence, delay, or prevent the testimony of a witness. - V. This policy shall not allow the Board, the Superintendent or any other District employee to enter into any confidentiality agreement regarding terminated instructional personnel or school administrators or personnel or administrators who resign in lieu of termination based on misconduct that affects the health, safety or welfare of a student or to provide employment references or to discuss